ToniAnton22/AR-navigation/README.md

 To run the app in your IDE, you will need Android Studio Giraffe 2022 (last IDE tried on)
 - Set up a phone emulator (With API between 33 and 29)
 - Run the app and make sure to give it permission to use your camera and location, as the app cannot function otherwise

+## How to use it

+The start-up page is the AR environment.
+This is used to find the places near you, and your camera will have an overlay objects in forms of black cubes when it detect a point of interest close to your location you can access the menu by dragging it from the right side of the screen.
+There you can switch to the "map" activity, that has a list of points of interests found in an area of about 2-3 miles away from you, and it will show them on the map fragment below the list.
+Lastly, you can change what points of interest show up based on their category, by selecting the top right menu button, and setting your preferences.
+The "go there" button currently does nothing.